CRO Strategy Beginner

 Trust Signal Mistakes

-Vague signals — “Industry-leading quality” and “Best-in-class service” are ignored.
-Specificity converts: “800+ A/B tests run” outperforms “extensive experience.”
+Vague signals — “Industry-leading quality” and “Best-in-class service” are marketing language with zero credibility.
+Specificity converts: “850+ A/B tests run for 60+ brands” outperforms “extensive experience” by an order of magnitude.

-Mismatched signals — B2B SaaS buyers care about G2/Capterra ratings; e-commerce buyers care about delivery guarantees.
-Match signals to your audience’s actual concerns.
+Mismatched signals — B2B SaaS buyers care about G2/Capterra category ratings and named enterprise clients.
+E-commerce buyers care about delivery guarantees and return policies.
+Mass-market consumer brands need star ratings with high volume.
+Match signals to what your specific audience actually worries about.

-Below-the-fold only — Trust signals buried at the bottom are seen by 20–30% of visitors.
-The highest-value trust signals belong adjacent to CTAs and in the hero section.
+Below-the-fold only — Trust signals visible only in the footer or on a dedicated “testimonials page” are seen by 20–30% of visitors.
+The highest-value trust signals belong in the hero section and adjacent to CTAs.

 Frequently Asked Questions